What Are Must and Have to?

 Expressing Something Likely or Logical

-If we want to talk about a certain event, or something likely to happen, we can use these two modal verbs.
+If we want to talk about a future event or something that is likely to happen, we can use 'must' and 'have to' as modal verbs.
+In this context, they can be used to express a high degree of probability or certainty.
 Look at the examples below:

-As mentioned above, 'have to' is also used to show a sense of annoyance to someone or something.
+'Have to' is also used to show a sense of annoyance or frustration toward someone or something.
 Pay attention to the following examples: